aws-samples/generate-project-readme-using-langgraph/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.

+#### Potential Improvements:

+- Add a Tool to decide which files to read, i.e. make it optional to read the un-important files.
+- Read the files iteratively for each README section. i.e. Firstly create a README template, then further loop through each section and read only the files that might contribute content to that particular section.
+Perhaps a pattern like: https://langchain-ai.github.io/langgraph/tutorials/plan-and-execute/plan-and-execute/

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.